-Diagnosed at a Young Age
+Diagnosed with Early-Onset Alzheimer’s at Age 30

-At first, Ken was put on anti-depressants, but when the symptoms did not improve after months of medication, Ken and his wife Nikki went to see a neurologist who diagnosed him with early onset Alzheimer’s one week before his 30th birthday.
+At first, Ken was put on anti-depressants, but when the symptoms did not improve after months of medication, Ken and his wife Nikki went to see a neurologist who diagnosed him with early-onset Alzheimer’s a week before his 30th birthday.

-The couple has faced many difficulties as they struggled to find resources to deal with the diagnosis, as most are only offered for caregivers of senior parents or loved ones.
+The couple has faced many difficulties as they struggled to find resources to deal with the diagnosis, as most services are only offered for caregivers of senior parents or loved ones.

-Using Their Personal Experiences to Raise Awareness
+Using Their Experience to Raise Alzheimer’s Awareness

-She says that she knows her efforts to raise awareness can not save her husband from the disease.
+She says that she knows her efforts to raise awareness cannot save her husband from the disease.
 But, she hopes that by helping others she will beat Alzheimer’s in a way.

-She says, “I know my efforts to make other people aware of Alzheimer’s are not going to help Ken; I know it’s not going to save him.
+“I know my efforts to make other people aware of Alzheimer’s are not going to help Ken; I know it’s not going to save him.
 But if it’s going to help my children or my nephew, or somebody else, then I’ll feel that Alzheimer’s didn’t beat us – we beat it.
 We hope that people will hear our story and know that this disease can happen to anybody.
 We also hope that sharing our story will save others from having to go through some of the difficulties we’ve undergone.”

 - I Have Alzheimer’s, Now What?